neighbourhoodie/poppler-ci/README.md

 Use `ctrl-c` once to stop all services.

-You can use `docker-compose up -d` to start all services in the background and later use `docker compose down` to stop them again.
+You can use `docker-compose up -d` to start all services in the background and later use `docker-compose down` to stop them again.

+#### Testing Emails

+To test the sending of emails, uncomment the `mailpit` section in `docker-compose.yml`.
+Then use the `docker-compose [up|down|restart]` commands to restart the setup.

+Once launched, you can go to http://127.0.0.1:8025 and see an empty email inbox.
+Should an automated build fail, the address configured as `BUILDBOT_MAILNG_LIST` receives a status email and those show up in the email inbox for introspection.

 ## Running the Service (in production)